-ISB is clearly the ROI winner when compared with its peer programs in the US for Indian students: instead of two years out of the work force for a US program at a tuition cost of over $100,000, ISB students are out of the workforce for only one year, paying tuition of only $35,000, with post-MBA weighted salaries only slightly lower than their American counterparts.
+ISB is clearly the ROI winner when compared with its peer US programs for Indian students: instead of 2 years out of the workforce for a similarly-ranked US program at a tuition cost of over $130,000, ISB students are out of the workforce for only 1 year, paying tuition of only $37,000, with post-MBA weighted salaries only slightly lower than their American counterparts.

 Here are ISB’s questions with my advice in blue:

 At ISB we value diversity as it enhances both the in-class and out of class learning experience.
 Tell us how would you contribute to the same?
 (400 words max)

 Applicants must decide what unique experiences and insight they have gained that will best contribute to the learning experience of their fellow students.
 In my experience, the most compelling essays will share anecdotes that illustrate your leadership and impact, not simply a list of roles that mirror the application form’s details about your responsibilities, initiatives, and achievements.
 This is your opportunity to explain the “why” (what motivated and drove you to these experiences) and the “how” (what creativity and interpersonal skills you applied to make an impact) and how these will benefit the learning experience of your classmates.